umarhassan-mitodl/6.080-spring-2008/content/pages/syllabus.md

 Textbooks
 ---------

 While the course will not closely follow any textbook, we will sometimes use _Complexity Theory: A Modern Approach_ by Sanjeev Arora and Boaz Barak.
-A [draft of this new book](http://www.cs.princeton.edu/theory/complexity/) is available for free on the Web, and a printed version will be distributed in class.
+A {{% resource_link "bbb42ded-9a95-4946-9a79-1a5e2b68dd7c" "draft of this new book" %}} is available for free on the Web, and a printed version will be distributed in class.
 In addition, the following is highly recommended, though not required:

 Sipser, Michael. _Introduction to the Theory of Computation_.
 2nd ed.
 Boston, MA: Course Technology, 2005.
 ISBN: 9780534950972.